rylincoln/developer.fulcrumapp.com/_expressions/reference/sqrtpi.md

 permalink: /expressions/reference/sqrtpi/
 ---

-## SQRTPI

-Calculates the square root of the product of Pi and a given number.

 ### Parameters

 `value` Number (__required__) - The value to multiply with Pi and return the square root.